andrew-miller-gis/andrew-miller-gis.github.io/projects/londonU.md

 ## Data Visualisation

-- All of the data has been visualised in CRS: EPSG 27700, British National Grid
+- All of the data has been projected in CRS: EPSG 27700, British National Grid

 ![QGIS map showing London MSOAs](../assets2/Londonbasic.png)